bigskysoftware/htmx/www/attributes/kt-boost.md

 ### Notes

+* `kt-boost` is inherited and can be placed on a parent element
 * Only links that are to the same domain and that are not local anchors will be boosted
 * All requests are done via AJAX, so keep that in mind when doing things like redirects